 PRESIDENT & CEO, SUN STATE INTERNATIONAL, TAMPA

-Horton grew up in Camden, Ark., where his parents ran a liquor store and restaurant/cafe.
+A graduate of the University of Arkansas, Horton grew up in Camden, Ark., where his parents ran a liquor store and restaurant/cafe.
 “My dad was always there as my role model,” he told Florida Trend.
-Horton was recruited by International Harvester after he graduated from the University of Arkansas.
-In his early career he worked in truck sales, finance, labor relations and foundry operations, where he was vice president and general manager.
+Horton was recruited by International Harvester after college, and in his early career he worked in truck sales, finance, labor relations and foundry operations, where he was vice president and general manager.

-A longtime supporter of the University of South Florida with wife Miriam, Horton told the school that “giving is baked into our business plan.”
-He currently is a member of the board of trustees for USF, the Community Foundation of Tampa Bay and Academy Prep Center of Tampa and the board of directors for the Bank of Tampa.
-Horton has also served on boards for the Federal Reserve Bank of Atlanta’s Jacksonville branch and Goodwill Industries-Suncoast.
+A longtime supporter of the University of South Florida with his wife, Miriam, Horton told the school that “giving is baked into our business plan.”
+He currently serves on the university’s board of trustees, as well as the boards of The Bank of Tampa, Community Foundation of Tampa Bay and Academy Prep Center of Tampa Bay.
+He previously served on boards for the Federal Reserve Bank of Atlanta’s Jacksonville branch and Goodwill Industries-Suncoast.